Healthcare: Neurosurgery

 Content

-Magnetic resonance-guided focused ultrasound is a treatment option for patients with essential tremor or tremor dominant Parkinson's disease who haven't responded to medication or are not willing to have invasive surgery.
+Magnetic resonance-guided focused ultrasound is a treatment option for patients with essential tremor or tremor-dominant Parkinson's disease who have not benefited from medication or are not willing to have deep brain stimulation.
+The procedure has also recently been approved by the FDA for unilateral treatment of motor fluctuations and dyskinesias in patients with Parkinson’s Disease.
 The procedure uses focused beams of ultrasonic energy guided by MRI to target areas deep in the brain with no incisions or permanent implants.

 Baylor Medicine in partnership with Texas Children's Hospital is one of a few selected centers in the United States with the expertise and technology to provide MR-guided focused ultrasound therapy to patients.